CartoDB/documentation/app/content/carto-user-manual/tutorials/build-an-animated-visualization-with-time-series.md

     ![Map style radius](/img/cloud-native-workspace/tutorials/tutorial2_map_change_the_radius.png)

 11. Go to Widget tab.
-If you haven't created a widget yet, you will see the following page:
+If you haven't created a widget yet, you will see the following page.

     ![Map widgets add new widget](/img/cloud-native-workspace/tutorials/tutorial2_map_add_new_widget.png)